Nokia (song): Critical reception

 The song received positive reviews.
 Billboards Michael Saponara ranked the song as the fifth best track on Some Sexy Songs 4 U. Saponara wrote that the track is an "electronic banger that has girls running around with glowstick necklaces" while stating that it would make "Daft Punk proud".
 He also stated that the track "showcases the supreme innovator" within Drake.
 Pitchforks Mano Sundaresan wrote that the song "immediately feels ready for a drunken karaoke night" while describing it as an "indulgent, fan-service record".

+HotNewHipHop ranked the song as the 4th best rap song of 2025.

 Music video

 The song's official music video was released on March 31, 2025.
 It was deleted moments after its upload on YouTube, however, it was soon reuploaded.
 The video was shot in IMAX, was directed by Theo Skudra, and features a cameo from Shai Gilgeous-Alexander.
 Described as "nostalgic" by Rolling Stones Tomás Mier, the video is black-and-white and features Nokia's famous snake game.
 Billboards Michael Saponara wrote that Drake "invites a crew of girls for a Carnival-themed celebration before switching his focus to beautiful women flanking him for a night of rollerblading".